Skip to content

 2.75M city / 4.3M metro (ISTAT, 2024 estimate)

+Study abroad in Rome works best when you balance university fit, housing and daily routine, not just the postcard version of the city.
 Live inside a 2,700-year-old open-air museum: big public universities, affordable student life, subsidised canteens, and a rhythm that treats long lunches and late dinners as daily infrastructure.
+Check neighbourhoods and campus routes before falling for the centre.

 Who loves this city?